 Frank is married and lives in Camden, North Carolina.

-Brett Alan Lewis is an attorney who is in general practice.
-He is admitted to practice law in the State of North Carolina.
-Brett focuses on civil litigation with an emphasis on family law.
+Brett Alan Lewis focuses on civil litigation with an emphasis on family law.
 He has experience successfully representing clients at both the trial and appeal phases of the litigation process.
+He was admitted to the NC State Bar in 2014.

 Brett graduated from The Norman Adrian Wiggins School of Law at Campbell University in 2014.
 While in law school, Brett was an officer for the Campbell Law Innocence Project, which evaluated criminally convicted individuals' claims for innocence.
 He also interned in the Moore County District Attorney's office.
 In 2010, Brett graduated from the University of Redlands with a Bachelor of Arts in Government.